-EachThe operator individually shall be responsible for the payment of fees to cover the costs incurred by the County in annually inspecting each-the facilities of that operator mine site, pursuant to Section 10-5.1203 of this chapter, as determined by the Master Fee Resolution adopted by the Board and any and all costs associated with the administration of Article 12.
+The operator shall be responsible for the payment of fees to cover the costs incurred by the County in annually inspecting each mine site, pursuant to Section 10-5.1203 of this chapter, as determined by the Master Fee Resolution adopted by the Board.
 Said fee shall be due within thirty (30) days of written notification by the Director.
 This fee shall also cover the costs of the annual review required under Section 12-5.1203 of this chapter.